Rodel Judicial Fellowship

 OUR FELLOWs

-Judge, United States District Court for the Western District of Kentucky
+Judge, United States District Court for the District of New Jersey

-Judge, United States District Court for the District of Nevada
+Chief Judge, United States District Court for the District of Columbia

 Judge, United States Court of Appeals for the 11th Circuit

-Judge, United States District Court for the Eastern District of New York
+Judge, United States District Court for the Southern District of New York

-Judge, United States District Court for the District of Arizona
+Judge, United States District Court for the Western District of Washington

 Justice, Nebraska Supreme Court

-Judge, United States District Court for the Middle District of Florida
+Judge, United States District Court for the Southern District of Florida

 Latest News